VHS to digital converter connected to a laptop.

 So, you're ready to convert those VHS tapes to digital, but can't decide whether to tackle it yourself or hire a pro?
 It's a common question.
 Let's weigh the pros and cons of DIY conversion versus professional services to help you make the right choice.

-Converter Pros and Cons
+The Pros and Cons of Doing It Yourself

 DIY conversion puts you in the driver's seat.
 You work at your own speed and rediscover memories along the way.
 Plus, after buying a VHS to digital converter, you can convert as many tapes as you want.
 Converters range from around $20 to upwards of $200.
 A decent converter, usually in the $40–$200 range, offers the sweet spot for price and performance.
 However, DIY requires an initial investment in equipment and software, plus the time to learn the process.
 You'll also need a computer and sufficient storage for your digital files.